fb

 People living with cerebral palsy frequently find creative approaches to engage in activities, reach their goals, and make valuable contributions to their communities.

-It’s also important to seek out activities and exercise habits that match your child’s capabilities.
-These can offer significant advantages to their physical and mental health that will persist into adulthood.
+An early focus will be optimizing your child's comfort and mobility, including transportation, sleeping adaptations, and mobility and assistive devices.
+It's also important to seek out activities and exercise habits that match your child's capabilities, offering significant advantages to their physical and mental health that persist into adulthood.

-Next, you’ll learn about the special needs of your child for meal preparation, feeding, drinking and snacks.
+You'll learn about the special needs of your child for meal preparation, feeding, drinking and snacks.
 As many children with CP benefit from a healthy diet of whole foods, this can also inspire better nutrition for the entire family.

-It is essential that you develop an Individualized Education Plan (IEP) with the help of professionals in order to manage their education path.
-In doing so, parents should encourage their child’s inclusion in general education classes whenever possible.
+At the earliest opportunity, establish an education plan that matches your child's cognitive ability.
+It is essential to develop an Individualized Education Plan (IEP) with the help of professionals.
+Parents should encourage inclusion in general education classes whenever possible.

 Studies estimate that the cost to a family for lifelong care of a child with cerebral palsy can be up to $1.7 million.
+It's important to explore all financial support available.

 While health insurance, government programs, grants, community organizations, and charity may contribute to some of these costs, there is usually a shortfall that must be covered by the family itself.